Karthikaddagalla/AWS-Lambda-Phishing-Api/README.md

 sls plugin install -n serverless-python-requirements

 ```

-* Clone the Repo
+* Delete handler.py and serverless.yml files in the project.
-* * Replace the existing handler.py and serverless.yaml with above files.
+* Clone the above Repo
+* Copy the cloned files into the project

 ## Step 4:
 ```